exakat/exakat-docs/Reference/Cases.rst

 +++++++

-:ref:`argument-should-be-typed`, in Dolphin-v.7.3.5/plugins/intervention-image/Intervention/Image/Gd/Commands/WidenCommand.php:20.
+:ref:`argument-should-be-typehinted`, in Dolphin-v.7.3.5/plugins/intervention-image/Intervention/Image/Gd/Commands/WidenCommand.php:20.

 This closures make immediate use of the $constraint argument, and calls its method aspectRatio.
 No check is made on this argument, and it may easily be mistaken with another class, or a null.
-Adding a type here will ensure a more verbose development error and help detect misuse of the closure.
+Adding a typehint here will ensure a more verbose development error and help detect misuse of the closure.

 .. code-block:: php